MARKET SNAPSHOT: U.S. Stocks Poised To Edge Lower After Trump Fires FBI's Comey

 And see:At first, Comey reportedly thought his firing was a prank (http://www.marketwatch.com/story/at-first-comey-reportedly-thought-his-firing-was-a-prank-2017-05-09)

-Gold futures were 0.7% higher, while the dollar was down against the yen, changing hands at Yen113.77 compared with Yen113.87 late Tuesday.
+Gold futures were 0.7% higher, while the dollar was down slightly against the yen, changing hands at Yen113.85 compared with Yen113.87 late Tuesday.
 The buck had been as low as Yen113.63 earlier.

 On Tuesday, the S&P lost 0.1% and the Dow shed 0.2%, while the Nasdaq Composite rose 0.3% for another record close (http://www.marketwatch.com/story/us-stock-futures-struggle-to-gain-momentum-as-fears-subside-2017-05-09).
 The S&P finished 0.1% below Monday's record close, and the Dow stands 0.7% below its March 1 peak.